cerse/cerse.github.io/CerseMeetingHandBook.md

 First task is to have a good venue.
 A good venue should have:

-* Capacity for up to around 50 people (registrations vary depending on time, day and location where the meeting will take place).
+* Capacity usually for up to around 50 people (registrations vary depending on time, day and location where the meeting will take place).
 * *Research Software Engineers* (RSEs) tend to carry laptops around so you should try to have an adequate number of power sockets and/or power extensions available.
-* Have sufficient space or adjoining areas where break-out groups can interact without affecting the other breakout groups if you are going to have breakout sessions at your meeting.
+* Have sufficient space or adjoining areas where break-out groups, if you are going to have any, so they can interact without affecting other breakout groups.
 * Have a projector at the front with a screen or other equipment that allows content to be projected.
 * Have amplification/induction loops.
 * Be wheelchair accessible.

-The venue should be available for around two hours - this has been the typical duration up to this point.
+The venue should be available for around two hours - this has been the typical duration for the meetings up to this point.

 ### Before the event